saiswaruprath/ServerlessWebApp/README.md

 Click on the deployment that was just created.
 The outer circle is the application, so click the inner circle with the OpenShift logo.

 You should now see a pod, a build, a route.
 Once the build completes, the pod should stop crashing and should start running.
 At that point, click the route to view your web app.

+### Step 6: Deploy the web app using Object Storage
+This method of deploying the web app will provide us with an entirely serverless solution: a cloud-managed Cloudant database to persist the guestbook entries, IBM Cloud Functions to save and retrieve entries from the database, and a static site hosted in Object Storage.
+Create an instance of IBM Cloud Object Storage.
+Make sure to select the Lite plan.
+Click Create a bucket.
+Click the arrow to Customize your bucket.Enter a bucket name that is unique is across all IBM accounts.

+Select Regional resiliency and Smart Tier storage class.
+Scroll down to the Static website hosting and click Add rule.
+Keep the Routing rules (individual) selected and add the Index document index.html.
+Click Public access to On.
+Click Save.

+Scroll to the bottom and click Create bucket.Now you need to add your files to this bucket.
+From the main page of your repository in GitHub, download a zip file by clicking Code then Download ZIP.
+Unzip the file and navigate to the guestbook.js and index.html files.
+Open the bucket Objects view and drag and drop the guestbook.js and index.html files to the COS bucket.
+Navigate to the Configuration tab for the bucket and scroll down to the Static website hosting endpoints section to copy the Public endpoint into a browser tab.